laurenposey/shoe_distribution_rb/README.md

 ## Description

-_An application to help shoe distributor keep track of brands are at what stores and vice versa._
+_An application to help shoe distributor keep track of what brands are at what stores and vice versa._

 ## Specifications
 #### User Stories: